This guidance has been produced in partnership with Linking London

 - Disabled Student Allowances are grants to help pay the extra essential costs you may have as a direct result of your disability.
 This includes: a long-term health condition, mental-health condition, or specific learning difficulty, such dyslexia or dyspraxia

 - Childcare Grants can help with childcare costs if you’ve got a dependent child.

 Most institutions also offer bursaries and scholarships (which don’t need to be paid back) targeted at certain applicants and specific courses.
 You should contact the institution(s) you are planning to apply to and ask for further information.

 It’s important to remember that on successful completion of a HE course, Access to HE Diploma learners who have previously taken out an Advanced Learner Loan will have the loan for the Access to HE Diploma written off.

+You’ll only start making repayments if your income is over the repayment threshold, which is currently £25,725 a year, £2,143 a month or £494 a week in the UK.
 The amount you repay each month will only increase if your earnings increase – similar to tax – and repayments will normally be collected automatically by your employer along with tax and National Insurance.
-If your income drops below the £21,000 threshold or if you stop working, repayments will automatically stop.
+If your income drops below the repayment threshold or if you stop working, repayments will automatically stop.
 Many students will not have to pay back the full amount they borrow.

 www.thestudentroom.co.uk/studentfinance - contains a wealth of information on going on to HE including detailed HE Finance information.